Pringled/pyversity/README.md

 from pyversity import diversify, Strategy

 # Suppose you have:
-# - doc_chunk_embbeddings: embeddings of document chunks
+# - doc_chunk_embeddings: embeddings of document chunks
 # - doc_chunk_scores: relevance scores for these chunks

 # Re-rank with MSD